gilmorem560/cgltf/README.md

 cgltf does **not** yet support unlisted extensions.
 However, unlisted extensions can be accessed via "extensions" member on objects.

 ## Building
-The easiest approach is to integrate the `cgltf.h` header file into your project.
-If you are unfamiliar with single-file C libraries (also known as stb-style libraries), this is how it goes:

-1. Include `cgltf.h` where you need the functionality.
-1. Have exactly one source file that defines `CGLTF_IMPLEMENTATION` before including `cgltf.h`.
-1. Use the cgltf functions as described above.

-Support for writing can be found in a separate file called `cgltf_write.h` (which includes `cgltf.h`).
-Building it works analogously using the `CGLTF_WRITE_IMPLEMENTATION` define.
+Download this project and build with GNU Make.
+Static and dynamic libraries will be built which can then be installed or used elsewhere.

 ## Contributing
 Everyone is welcome to contribute to the library.
-If you find any problems, you can submit them using [GitHub's issue system](https://github.com/jkuhlmann/cgltf/issues).
+If you find any problems, you can submit them using [GitHub's issue system](https://github.com/gilmorem560/cgltf/issues).
 If you want to contribute code, you should fork the project and then send a pull request.

 ## Dependencies